Retention analysis of edited knowledge after fine-tuning: Implementation Details

+To enhance locality, we fine-tune only a specific layer while freezing all others, as this approach demonstrates superior locality compared to full-model fine-tuning~\citep{Gangadhar2024ACL}.
+A study has been conducted to determine the optimal layer for knowledge edits ~\citep{Hase2024NIPS,meng2023rome}.
+For FT and ROME method, we choose layer 1 and layer 6 to be the edit layer respectively.

-\textbf{Fine-tuning(FT) without constraint:} We choose Adam optimizer with learning rate of 5e-5, maximum training step of 25, weight decay of 0 and early stopping loss of 0.01.
-We finetune one specific layer's $mlp_{proj}$ of the model.
+\textbf{Full fine-tuning for editing(FT):} We choose Adam optimizer with learning rate of 5e-5, maximum training step of 25, weight decay of 0 and early stopping loss of 0.01.
+We fine-tune one specific layer's $mlp_{proj}$ of the model.
 We choose layer 1 as the edit layer for both GPT-2 XL and Llama3-8B.

 \textbf{ROME:} We emply the same hyper-parameters for ROME as the setting in original paper ~\cite{meng2023rome}: We choose learning rate of 0.5, maximum training step of 50, weight decay of 0.5 and KL factor of 0.0625.
 We perform model edition on one layer of the model.
 We choose layer 6 as the edit layer for both GPT-2 XL and Llama3-8B.